 While there are various options for donating modified market value and losses, it is assumed, in this example, that modified market value and losses are to be donated to A Co.
-H Co is required to make these choices by the day on which it lodges its income tax return for the first income year in which it utilises, applying the available fraction method, losses that were transferred to it under Subdivision 707-A of the ITAA 1997 or 31 December 2005, whichever is later.
+H Co is required to make these choices by the later of either:

+- the day on which it lodges its income tax return for the first income year in which it utilises, applying the available fraction method, losses that were transferred to it under Subdivision 707-A of ITAA 1997, or - 31 December 2005.

 See subsections 707-325(5) and 707-327(5) of the Income Tax (Transitional Provisions) Act 1997.